Travel Guide for Florence, Italy | Perfect for First-Time Visitors

 If you're visiting Florence for the first time, staying in the city center is a must.
 Basically, locate the Duomo and pick a hotel within a radius of 15 to 20 minutes from there.

-Go farther than this and you'll lose a lot of precious sightseeing time getting to all the top sights and restaurants, plus you'll lose the experience of staying where all the atmosphere is.
+Go farther than this and you'll lose a lot of precious sightseeing time getting to all the top sights and restaurants.

 Getting around Florence

 The best way to get around Florence is by foot.
-The city center is easily walkable and small enough that you could get from one end of the city to the other in 30 minutes.
+The city center is easily walkable and small enough that you can get from one end of the tourist center to the other in 30 minutes.

 Must-see sights in Florence